ArchitectsAlliance

 architectsAlliance is a Toronto-based architectural firm headed by architect Peter Clewes.
 It was formed in 1999 with the merger of Wallman Clewes Bergman (composed of Rudy Wallman, Peter Clewes and Ralph Bergman) and Van Nostrand DiCastri Architects.

+Projects

-Their projects include 18 Yorkville, Pier 27, Radio City, Murano, Burano, X the Condominium, MoZo, Twenty Niagara, District Lofts, Tip Top Lofts.
+The firm's projects in Toronto have included 18 Yorkville, Pier 27, Radio City, Murano, Burano, X the Condominium, MoZo, Twenty Niagara, District Lofts, and Tip Top Lofts.
+The Four Seasons Hotel and Residences in Toronto and a project in the Bahamas named 12 Mile Cay are also significant projects.

-The Four Seasons Hotel and Residences in Toronto and an upcoming project in the Bahamas named 12 Mile Cay are significant current projects.
-In 2005, the firm won the Regent Park housing competition held by the Toronto Community Housing Corporation, in the redevelopment of a 69 acre social housing community east of downtown Toronto.
+In 2005, the firm won the Regent Park housing competition held by the Toronto Community Housing Corporation in the redevelopment of a 69 acre social housing community east of downtown Toronto.